 Clayster is one of the most decorated players in the history of the franchise, and he has been competing at a professional level since 2007.
 His career has taken him from pillar to post, and he has represented a staggering 21 teams since he entered the esports scene way back when.
 He’s a versatile player that has grown to become one of the most experienced in-game leaders in the business, and he’s a three-time world champion.

 However, his age and seemingly unstable yet powerful character and ability mean that he’s a difficult one where Call of Duty betting is concerned.
 During the 2022 season, Clayster’s position wavered somewhat as he was benched and forced to compete in the Call of Duty Challengers circuit.
 However, he remains resolute, and as of yet, he hasn’t announced his retirement.
-In 2023, he’s representing the newly-formed Las Vegas Legion, and he’s intent on having as good a season as possible.
+In 2023, he represented the newly-formed Las Vegas Legion, and despite the season not being monumental, he played with phenomenal passion as always.

 Watch Clayster on Twitch: https://www.twitch.tv/clayster